hexagontruth/minhalma/README.md

 - `N`: This will abruptly end the previous game and start a new one.
 Too bad.
 - `R`: Shows ranking of players who have already won the current game.
 - `S`: Return to default status message, which is fairly useless but tells you how many players are still playing.
-- `?|H`: Displays a brief summary of keyboard commands.
-This seemed like a better idea when there were fewer of them.
+- `?|H`: Shows README in a modal when it is available in the same directory, otherwise displays a brief summary of keyboard commands.
 - `U`: Undo.
 Only allowed on human move.
 Returns game to state before same player's last move, with the move counter, &c. reset to that state.
 - `<ArrowLeft>`: Go back one move in game history.
 - `<ArrowRight>`: Go forward one move in game history.
 If this brings the game to the latest position, play resumes or, again, is placed in a paused state.